TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

    random bytes in non-blocking mode (using the :data:`GRND_NONBLOCK` flag) or to poll until the system urandom entropy pool is initialized.

-   On a Unix-like system, random bytes are read from the ``/dev/urandom`` device.
+   On a Unix-like system, random bytes are read kutoka the ``/dev/urandom`` device.
 If the ``/dev/urandom`` device is not available or not readable, the :exc:`NotImplementedError` exception is raised.